jkmcl/downloader/README.md

 This profile type is an extension to STANDARD and is inferred when the `pageUrl` field value is a URL in the `github.com` domain.

-URLs of files available for download on the release page of some GitHub repositories are in page fragments at other URLs found in the page.
+URLs of files available for download on the release page of some GitHub repositories are in page fragments at other URLs found on the page.
 These fragments are typically fetched and added to the page by JavaScript code running on the web browser.

-Downloader extracts the URLs of these fragments and then retrieves these fragments and performs the same file URL/version extraction on them if the file URL is not found in the original page.
+Downloader extracts the URLs of these fragments and then retrieves these fragments and performs the same file URL/version extraction on them if the file URL is not found on the original page.

 # Common Features